Bron-Char: Powers and abilities

 Bron-Char has considerable strength for a Kree.

 In other media

-Rune Temte appears as Bron-Char in the 2019 live-action Marvel Cinematic Universe film Captain Marvel.
+Bron-Char appears in Captain Marvel, portrayed by Rune Temte.
 This version is an expert in hand-to-hand combat and is a member of Starforce alongside Yon-Rogg, Carol Danvers (then known as "Vers"), Att-Lass, Minn-Erva, and Korath.
-While on a mission to the planet Torfa to rescue a Kree scout, Starforce is ambushed by a group of Skrulls, who capture Vers.
+While on a mission to the planet Torfa to rescue a Kree scout, Starforce is ambushed by a group of Skrulls, who capture Danvers.
 After she escapes and crash-lands on Earth, Starforce head there to rescue her.
-However, as Vers had discovered the truth of the Kree's war with the Skrulls and her true identity, she fights her former team and subdues Bron-Char.
+However, as Danvers had discovered the truth of the Kree's war with the Skrulls and her true identity, she fights her former team and subdues Bron-Char.